 What are ear hemangiomas

+Infantile hemangiomas are the most common type of hemangioma, and usually appear within the first few weeks of life.
+They generally grow during the first year of life and then slowly shrink over the next several years.
 Some types of hemangiomas are present at birth.
-In some cases, these may shrink (or involute) rapidly within the first year of life (rapidly involuting congenital hemangioma, also called RICH), while others do not shrink (noninvoluting congenital hemangioma, or NICH).
+In some cases, these shrink (or involute) rapidly within the first year of life (rapidly involuting congenital hemangioma, also called RICH), while others do not shrink (noninvoluting congenital hemangioma, or NICH).

 Why choose us?

 CHOP provides multidisciplinary treatment for vascular anomalies such as ear hemangiomas.
 Specialists from plastic surgery, dermatology, interventional radiology, ophthalmology and neurology meet monthly to review complicated cases and ensure your child is receiving the best possible coordinated care.
-CHOP’s Division of Plastic Surgery also has a dedicated Vascular Anomalies Program where children have access to a team of experts who specialize in treating vascular anomalies.
+CHOP’s Division of Plastic and Reconstructive Surgery also has a dedicated Vascular Anomalies Program where children have access to a team of experts who specialize in treating vascular anomalies.

-Reviewed by David W. Low, MD,
+Reviewed by David W. Low, MD